 If you need a bit more data, AT&T Prepaid also offers a plan for $50 a month ($40 a month with the Autopay bill option).
 It offers unlimited talk, text, and data, and 8GB of LTE data.
 Once again, if you run out of that high-speed data before the billing period ends, you can still use your smartphone’s features.
 However, the download speed will slow down to just 128kbps including its mobile hotspot amount.

 2. Plans with unlimited high-speed data

-The next version of the AT&T Prepaid plans costs $65 a month ($45 a month with the Autopay bill option).
-It offers everything in the previous plan, and “unlimited” high-speed data.
+The next version of the AT&T prepaid plans costs $65 a month ($45 a month with the Autopay bill option).
+It offers everything in the previous plan and “unlimited” high-speed data.
 However, AT&T says some customers may get hit with reduced speeds temporarily “during times of network congestion.”
-Also, video streaming under this plan is cut down to 480p and cannot be boosted up to 1080p.
-There is also no mobile hotspot data, but you can add it on for $10 per 5GB.
+Video streaming under this plan is cut down to 480p and cannot be boosted up to 1080p.
+There’s also no mobile hotspot data, but you can add it on for $10 per 5GB.

-Finally, the most expensive of AT&T’s plans also offers “unlimited” high-speed data plan for the price of $75 a month ($55 a month with Autopay right now, actually making it cheaper than the smaller-scale plan described above.
+Finally, the most expensive of AT&T’s plans offers “unlimited” high-speed data plan for the price of $75 a month ($55 a month with Autopay right now, actually making it cheaper than the smaller-scale plan described above.
 This plan allows video streaming up to 1080p when Stream Saver is disabled.
 Unlimited Plus also grants users access to AT&T’s 5G network in areas where it’s supported.
 Users should not experience speed slowdowns unless they use over 22GB of data before their billing cycle ends.

-This plan not only includes mobile hotspot support but gives subscriber 10GB of high-speed LTE data a month for that feature.
-After that is used up, the data speed goes down to just 128kbps until the new billing cycle begins.
-You can also get discounts if you sign up two or more of these lines on one account.
+This plan not only includes mobile hotspot support, it also gives the subscriber 10GB of high-speed LTE data a month for that feature.
+After that’s used up, the data speed goes down to just 128kbps until the new billing cycle begins.
+You can get discounts if you sign up two or more of these lines on one account.

 3. Other prepaid plans